Non-Disclosure Agreement Processing

 Yes, the University has a Universal NDA template which is applicable for multiple scenarios.
 You can go to our Forms & Templates page to obtain the templates.

-If you forward the UT Universal NDA form to a third party, please download and send a copy of Terms and Conditions of Non-Disclosure Agreement along with the NDA form.
+If you forward the UT Universal NDA form to a third party, download and send a copy of Terms and Conditions of Non-Disclosure Agreement along with the NDA form.
 The process of negotiating a NDA can be facilitated if the third party considers the Key Elements document prior to responding to UT’s NDA.

 If the third party requires hard copies, ask them to sign at least two copies of the NDA so that both parties can retain one fully signed original copy.